Welcome to the 7-Day Campaign for Connection Challenge

 Research tells us that three out of four Americans see political hostility and divisiveness as a serious problem and want to live in a less polarized country.
 This makes good sense: Intense social division hurts our relationships, our well-being, and the very fabric of our democracy.

-That’s why we’re launching this 7-Day Campaign for Connection Challenge, designed to help us navigate these polarized times with practical, science-based skills.
+That’s why we have launched this 7-Day Campaign for Connection Challenge, designed to help us navigate these polarized times with practical, science-based skills.
 Our goal is simple: to make it easier for you to connect with others with empathy and respect, even if they see the world differently from you.

 We invite you to see how practicing these skills can foster understanding, ease stress, and create a stronger sense of connection with your loved ones and community.
 Let’s turn division into understanding and conflict into connection!